zsh-zsh-zsh/zsh-zsh-zsh.github.io/_pages/Other.md

 ![Y221](/images/foot_print/mmexport1605261735260-01.jpeg)

-Lead introduction of the Meishan section, the GSSP of the Permian, 2019
+Lead introduction of the Meishan section, the GSSP of the Triassic, 2019

 ![C191](/images/foot_print/4b6434200dc307db.jpg)